maclean-lab/scFMC-model/README.md

 ### Citation
 If you use FMCs_for_HSCs in your research, please cite the bioRxiv preprint avaible [here](https://doi.org/10.1158/2326-6066.CIR-22-0617):

-J Kreger, D Shibata, AL MacLean (2023).
+J Kreger, JA Mooney, D Shibata, AL MacLean (2024).
 Developmental hematopoietic stem cell fate decisions explain clonal dynamics over lifetime.

 The bioRxiv version is available [here](https://doi.org/10.1101/2022.06.15.496246).

 ### Overview
 This repository contains code used in the analysis of clonal dynamics of hematopoietic stem cells.
-The code is written in Julia (tested on versions 1.8.1) and is presented in a Jupyter notebook (Developmental_hematopoietic_stem_cell_fate_decisions_explain_clonal_dynamics_over_lifetime.ipynb).
+The code is written in Julia (tested on versions 1.8.1) and is presented in Jupyter notebooks.

-Data used in the analysis is included in the file (?.xlsx).
-This data is from...
+Data used in the analysis is included in the data folder and is all publicly available on GEO, see Table 1 in the main text for details.

 ### Requirements
  - Julia (version 1.8.1) or newer